Dr. Deborah Neher, Professor and Chair, Department of Plant and Soil Science

 Dr. Eric Roy, Assistant Professor, Rubenstein School of Environment & Natural Resources

 Voss Postdoctoral Research Associate, Institute at Brown University for Environment & Society, 2014-2015

 Ph.D., Oceanography & Coastal Sciences, Minor in Civil & Environmental Engineering, Louisiana State University, 2013

 M.S., Food, Agricultural & Biological Engineering, The Ohio State University, 2008

 B.S., Mechanical Engineering, Old Dominion University, 2006

 Nutrient cycling is the common thread that ties together my different research interests.
-My students and I quantify the forms, biogeochemical transformations, and fluxes of essential nutrients for life on Earth, aiming to: (1) clarify important processes that underpin ecosystem function, (2) identify opportunities for beneficial intervention, and (3) design systems that achieve nutrient management objectives.
-This includes analyzing soils, sediments, plants, water, and wastes in “natural”, engineered, urban, and agricultural ecosystems.
-We also use material flow analysis, modeling, and GIS to study nutrient dynamics at larger spatial scales.
-Increasingly, we are focused on developing and evaluating strategies for nutrient recovery and recycling to support a circular economy.
+My research group quantifies the forms, biogeochemical transformations, and fluxes of essential nutrients for life on Earth, aiming to: (1) clarify important processes that underpin ecosystem function, (2) identify opportunities for beneficial intervention, and (3) design systems that achieve nutrient management objectives.
+We couple studies in the lab and field to explore the properties and responses of soils, sediments, plants, water, and residuals (organic & industrial) in engineered, urban, and agricultural ecosystems.
+To scale our nutrient dynamics work to the landscape, we use material flow analysis, modeling, and GIS.
+My work covers three important themes in nutrient stewardship: nutrient use efficiency in food systems, resource recovery and reuse, and nature-based solutions/green infrastructure (including nutrient removal mechanisms).